Rent inflation expected to accelerate then moderate in mid-2023

 By the end of 2023, the additional contribution of this component to PCE inflation (relative to June 2022) is expected to fall to 0.15 percentage points.
 The expenditure share of the shelter component in the CPI is twice as large as in the PCE index, so our estimates imply that shelter could add 0.7 percentage points to CPI inflation in the coming months before decelerating in mid-2023.

-Our previous analysis in August 2021 suggested that, given data available in June 2021, rent and OER inflation would continue to rise beyond December 2023.
+Our earlier analysis suggested that, given data available in June 2021, rent and OER inflation would continue to rise beyond December 2023.
 With updated data, the model forecasts an earlier peak (Chart 2).

 The reason for this revision is that actual shelter inflation kept surprising to the upside in the past year.
 Higher-than-expected shelter inflation causes the model to revise the near-term forecasts higher while lowering the forecasts at longer horizons.